Frequently Asked Questions

 - Where can I find more details about the ScM program?

 The Master of Science (ScM) in Environmental Health is intended for individuals with a strong interest in pursuing research in one of the various areas within Environmental Health.
-Typically, these students have had previous hands-on experience in laboratory, field or population-based investigations that they would like to build upon.
-The ScM thesis is based on original research carried out by the student under the direction of a faculty member.
+Typically, these students have prior hands-on experience in laboratory, field or population-based investigations that they would like to build upon.
+The ScM thesis is based on original research carried out by the student under the direction of a faculty adviser.

 Students will complete the ScM degree on a full-time basis in two academic years.
 Due to the sequencing of courses in the curriculum, all students must begin the program in the first term of the academic year.